genesiscommunitysuccess/docs/docs/05_operations/03_clustering/03_consul.md

 The Consul cluster mode uses Hashicorp's Consul for service discovery.

-Combining this with the use of an MQTT broker will give you a dynamically scalable Genesis app with automatic failover.
+Combining this with the use of an MQTT broker gives you a dynamically scalable Genesis app with automatic failover.

 ## Prerequisites
 ### Services